IBMRedbooks/zikipedia/dictionary/J.md

 * This is the metadata that is specified at the top of a JCL job.
 Note the JCL Job Header can be important for auditing purposes.

 ### JCLIN *(JCL In)*
-* This is JCL used to get a product installed as runnable on the system.
+* In SMP/E, this is JCL used to get a product installed as runnable on the system.
 In other words, the JCLIN finishes the install of a product on the system.

 ### JES *(Job Entry Subsystem)*
 * Component of z/OS that manages jobs or work that is submitted for the system to process.